twhl-community/halflife-updated/projects/vs2019/readme.txt

 ==================

 projects.sln
-  Solution file for Visual C++ 2010 Express, containing the main projects for compiling the valve, dmc and ricochet DLL files.
+  Solution file for Visual C++ 2019, containing the main projects for compiling the valve DLL files.

 utils.sln
   Solution file containing projects for the utilities.